StudioEtrange/mambo/README.md

-# MAMBO - A docker based media stack
+# MAMBO - A docker based media stack - WIP - do not use YET

 A central portal for all your media services.